-- 5.4 Feedback from children, young people, their families and vulnerable persons on services provided are also encouraged to ensure Council is able to improve its services on an ongoing basis. - 5.5 Except for minor level 1 responses, (See 7 Procedures for resolving complaints below) Council will try to ensure that, whenever possible, complaints will be handled independently of the original decision-maker or officer involved in the matter that is the subject of the complaint. - 5.6 A person can make a complaint in a number of ways: - 5.6.1 Complete the appropriate form on Council's website - 5.6.2 Telephone - 5.6.3 Email - 5.6.4 Letter - 5.6.5 Visit a Council customer service office. - 5.7 All complaints will be recorded in Council's records management system in such a way that the information can also be analysed for service improvement opportunities. - 5.8 Complainants will be advised of the likely timeframe required to investigate and resolve a complaint and regularly updated as to progress where necessary. - 5.9 Employees will be trained to manage complaints efficiently and effectively, and provided with a level of delegated authority appropriate for the nature of complaints they are expected to resolve. - 5.10 The following steps will be adopted to ensure complaints are dealt with efficiently and effectively: - 5.10.1 Acknowledge complaints promptly - 5.10.2 Assess the complaint simple problems may not need to be investigated - 5.10.3 Plan the investigation where one is warranted - 5.10.4 Investigate the complaint - 5.10.5 Respond to the complainant with a clear decision - 5.10.6 Follow up any customer service concerns - 5.10.7 Consider whether there are systemic issues which need correction.
+- 5.4 A person can make a complaint in a number of ways: - 5.4.1 Complete the appropriate form on Council's website - 5.4.2 Telephone - 5.4.3 Fax - 5.4.4 Email - 5.4.5 Letter - 5.4.6 Visit a Council customer service office. - 5.5 All complaints will be recorded in Council's records management system in such a way that the information can also be analysed for service improvement opportunities. - 5.6 Complainants will be advised of the likely timeframe required to investigate and resolve a complaint and regularly updated as to progress where necessary. - 5.7 Employees will be trained to manage complaints efficiently and effectively, and provided with a level of delegated authority appropriate for the nature of complaints they are expected to resolve. - 5.8 The following steps will be adopted to ensure complaints are dealt with efficiently and effectively: - 5.8.1 Acknowledge complaints promptly - 5.8.2 Assess the complaint simple problems may not need to be investigated - 5.8.3 Plan the investigation where one is warranted - 5.8.4 Investigate the complaint - 5.8.5 Respond to the complainant with a clear decision - 5.8.6 Follow up any customer service concerns